- How long does LASIK surgery take?

 Initial healing begins immediately, but do give your eyes adequate rest during those first hours.
 If there are any restrictions specific to your procedure and lifestyle, your surgeon will discuss them with you before surgery.

-Brinton Vision is the only full-time laser eye surgery center in the state of Missouri to offer LASIK plus all six modern LASIK alternatives: SBK, refractive lens exchange (RLE), Visian ICL, PRK, SMILE and KAMRA Inlay.
+Brinton Vision is the only full-time laser eye surgery center in the state of Missouri to offer LASIK plus all six modern LASIK alternatives: SBK, refractive lens exchange (RLE), EVO ICL, PRK, SMILE and KAMRA Inlay.
 Take our 60-second self-test to see if you might be a candidate, or call 314.375.2020 for more information.